-- Resilient – The system stays responsive even in the face of failure.
+- Resilient – The system functions even in the face of failure.
 It is designed so that components are isolated and failures can be contained and overcome without affecting the overall responsiveness of the system.

-- Elastic – The system stays responsive under various workloads.
+- Elastic – The system stays performs consistently under various workloads.
 It can react to workloads and increase or decrease processing capacity, as needed.

-- Message-driven – The system relies on asynchronous message passing, which overcomes the scalability limitations inherent in central database architectures, while enabling virtual hosting across a cluster of geographically diverse hosts.
+- Message-driven – The system relies on asynchronous message passing and virtual hosting across a cluster of geographically diverse hosts.
+This overcomes the scalability limitations inherent in central database architectures.